whage/thesis/thesis.md

 ### Advantages of dynamic languages

-#### Productivity, faster prototyping
+**TODO: summarize https://vimeo.com/74354480 - Not my favourite talk, but has good points**

+#### Quick results
 Dynamic languages have rapid edit-compile-test cycles.
-In the absence of a compiler, these languages favor prototyping and small scale software development where creating proof-of-concept systems quickly are crucial.
+In the absence of a pre-runtime type checking phase, these languages favor prototyping and agile software development where creating proof-of-concept systems quickly are crucial.
+**TODO: more**

 #### Reflection
 > Programs lives in files.
 To change a system, we must edit these files, recompile them, and restart the system [...]